Share

 Solution

-To meet this need, URMC reached out to Tegria.
-Tegria provided an experienced training director with a background in nursing, training management, and program development to support training and go-live preparation.
+Tegria provided an experienced training director with a background in nursing, training management, and program development to lead training and go-live preparation.
+The new director and their team connected with every impacted department at every site to develop a customized plan and provide materials that would ensure staff buy-in and satisfaction.

 Results

-• 200+ Super Users identified and trained for in-person support
+• 200+ Super Users were identified and trained for in-person support.

 Let's talk